 Check out the extra reading suggestions

 There is so much to learn about birth and parenting it’s almost impossible to cover everything in the detail you might like!
 So, we have created a reading list of articles or resources that we thing you might find useful.
-These will be emailed out to you on a session-by-session basis, so set aside some time to check them out…and if you have any questions pop them in the Facebook group!
+These can be found on the digital learning platform, alongside the teaching videos!

 Get involved in the banter